Northern Lights Tour Packages

 FREQUENTLY ASKED QUESTIONS ABOUT NORTHERN LIGHTS TOURS

 For tips on viewing the northern lights, read on.
 We’ve answered the most commonly asked questions about Nordic aurora borealis tours here to help you make your dream trip a reality.
-Alternatively, if you’re looking for more information on bookings, have a look at our FAQs and booking information page.

 Yes, the Nordics are widely regarded as safe for visitors.
-Actually, the Nordic countries – Iceland, Sweden, Norway, Denmark and Finland – continually rank among the top 10 safest places in the world.
+Actually, the Nordic nations – Iceland, Sweden, Norway, Denmark and Finland – continually rank among the top 10 safest places in the world.
 This is because they have low crime rates, good standards of healthcare, and excellent road safety.